The smallest of the U.S. coins is inscribed with the words, “ONE DIME”, but that’s not it’s original name. It used to be called the disme!

 The dime is so small because it was originally made of 1/10th of the silver in a dollar bill.
 Thus, ten of them make a whole dollar.

 Originally, a dime was called the Old French word “disme” meaning tenth.
 It derives from the Latin term “decima”.
 The name fits because a dime is 1/10th of a dollar.
 Eventually, the “s” was dropped and it became the dime.

 What is a rare dime?

 In 2006, a dime was sold at an auction in Tampa, Florida for $1,997,500.
 It is the 1894-S dime that was minted in San Francisco.
 This particular coin is rare because only 24 of its kind were made.

 Check your piggy banks!
 There are various other coins in circulation that could be somewhere in your home!

 According to CoinTrackers, some of the most valuable dimes are the 1874 CC Liberty Seated, 1872 CC Liberty Seated, 1871 CC Liberty Seated, 1873 CC Liberty Seated Dime, and 1916 D Mercury.

 10 Cents Coin Value

 In other countries, a dime would equal other amounts.
-Every country has its own currency and they have different worths.
+Every country has its own currency and they each have a different worth.

-For example, 10 cents in USD is about equal to a 10 euro cent coin (EUR) that is used in various countries.
+For example, 1 dime (10 cents) in USD is about equal to a 10 euro cent coin (EUR) that is used in various countries.
 However, 0.10 USD is equal to about 7.6 Indian rupees (INR) because it has more worth.